ev3dev/ev3dev/release-notes/ev3-ev3dev-jessie-2015-12-30.img-release-notes.md

 * Ports not listed in device browser - <https://github.com/ev3dev/ev3dev/issues/478>
 * USB connection not possible on OS X 10.11 - <https://github.com/ev3dev/ev3dev/issues/471>
+* `sudo apt-get upgrade` takes a very long time.
+Part of this is because Debian has done two point releases since this image file was released and many core packages were updated for security fixes.
+The time due to this can't be helped.
+However, it can be improved by first upgrading `zram-init` by running `sudo apt-get install zram-init` before `sudo apt-get upgrade` (but after `sudo apt-get update`).

 Built using
 -----------